AaltoSciComp/ldap2files/README.md

 `memberOf:1.2.840.113556.1.4.1941:=GROUP_DN` for doing a recursive check on which users belong to the primary group.
 This is slower as the query needs to be done to the whole AD space and if the group has a lot of members the query can grow too big.
 However, it might reflect the group structure more accurately.
-Recommendation would be to see if the memberwise query and groupwise query match.
+The recommendation is that you run a memberwise query and groupwise query and check if the outputs match.

 ```mermaid
 flowchart TD